UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

 ![](images/listed_plugins.png "Click Find More Plugins to navigate to a page of all available plugins.")

-You may need to log out of grafana and log back in for the plugin to become active.
+You may need to log out of Grafana and log back in for the plugin to become active.

 ### Import a Dashboard